arietd/ariet/README.md

 #### About Me

 I am passionate about using data to gain insights into how the world works.
 I enjoy writing and explaining concept through use of analogies and methaphors.

-I am currently seeking an Analytics position.

-I am always looking to expand my skillset and work with cool data.
-Feel free to reach out for collaborations or inquiries.

 email: ariet.dzhumashev@gmail.com

-alt email: ariet5@hotmail.com

 [Linked In](https://www.linkedin.com/in/arietd/)